MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 > [!NOTE]
 > **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**
 > [!IMPORTANT]
-> The feature described in this topic will be available in a preview build of Windows.
+> The feature described in this topic is available in preview builds of Windows starting with build 22631.2787.
 For information on preview builds of Windows, see [Windows 10 Insider Preview](https://insider.windows.com/en-us/preview-windows).

 By default, Windows Search currently uses the Microsoft Bing Search app to return web content and search results.
 In the European Economic Area (EEA), you can enable installed Microsoft Store apps that implement a web search provider to return web content and search results in Windows Search through Settings.